 Address:

 City/State/Zip:

 Contact Name: Title:

 E-Mail Address:

 Telephone: Fax:

 Project Information:

-Name of Contractor Performing g the work:
+Name of Contractor Performing t he work:

-Name and location of the proje ct:
+Name and location of the project:

-Nature of the firm's responsibil lity on the project:
+Nature of the firm's responsibility y on the project:

+Project duration: Completion (Anticipated) Date:

+Size of project: Cost of project:

+Work for which staff was response ible:

+Contract Type:

+The results/deliverables of the pro- oject:

 Provide specific examples of similar contracts.
-References should be should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
+References should be capable of explaining and confirming your firm's capacity to successfully complete the scope of work outlined herein.
 This form should be duplicated for each reference and any additional information that would be helpful can be attached.